dharaneeshvrd/project-pim/docs/builder-guide.md

 # PIM Builder guide

-PIM builder builds AI solution on IBMi/AIX/Linux environments using PIM.
-This guide helps to build a PIM image for AI workloads of their choice.
+This guide helps to build a PIM image for AI workloads of their choice in Linux environment.
 A few Inferencing AI workloads like entity extraction, fraud detection are provided for PIM provisioning as reference [here](../examples/).
 LLM is not mandatory for applications based on machine learning models.

 ## Base image